kabioye2/Biological-Systems-Analysis/iterative_methods/README.md

 Iterative methods for solving linear algebraic equations 2 Introduction
-Part one uses different iterative solves to solve for three set of equations.
+Part one uses different iterative solutions to solve for three sets of equations.
 Iterative methods are used when Gauss elimination can’t be used or less efficient.
 The iterative methods used were Gradient, Gauss-Seidel, and Jacobi method.
-Part two involves visualizing linesearch to display a 2D section of the curve.
+Part two involves visualizing linear search to display a 2D section of the curve.

 Conclusion